-If you’re here to explore a little, then the apartments are only a few minutes walk from Calton Hill which gives you a panoramic view of the city.
+If you’re here to explore a little, then the apartments are only a few minutes’ walks from Calton Hill which gives you a panoramic view of the city.

 The Royal Mile Hotels

-The Royal Mile in the Old Town is heart of historic neighbourhood in Edinburgh.
+The Royal Mile in the Old Town is the heart of the historic neighbourhood in Edinburgh.

 This street is very popular with tourists as Edinburgh Castle is situated at the top, lined with restaurants and pubs, you won’t be stuck for things to do here.

 At the bottom of The Royal Mile is Holyrood Palace, the Scottish Parliament and Arthur’s Seat.
 You can easily spend two days just in the Old Town itself.